The Loyal League

 The Peninsula Campaign

-File this one under heavily implied history.
-Historian Hari Jones laid out the case in his article “The Road to Emancipation.”
-1) Union General George B. McClellan relied on his head of intelligence, Allan Pinkerton, for estimates regarding enemy numbers and weapons.
+Did members of the Loyal Leagues delay a campaign in hopes that a longer war would lead to emancipation and a clear road to ending slavery in America?
+In spring 1862, there might have been a misinformation attempt during the Peninsula Campaign as African descent spies from the north infiltrated Confederate lines, working with Allan Pinkerton and collecting information about “the movements of the rebels.”
+Historian Hari Jones presented a theory: 1) Union General George B. McClellan relied on his head of intelligence, Allan Pinkerton, for estimates regarding enemy numbers and weapons.
 2) Pinkerton counted on African American informants as a key source of intelligence.
-3) Abolitionists worried that if McClellan captured Richmond on this 1862 campaign, the war would end while the institution of slavery was still basically intact.
+3) Abolitionists worried that if McClellan captured Richmond in this 1862 campaign, the war would end while the institution of slavery was still basically intact.
 4) McClellan’s Peninsula Campaign failed in part because McClellan dramatically overestimated the size of the Confederate force.
+(Read the details here!)
 Coincidence, or strategic misinformation campaign?
-You be the judge.

 The Most Famous African American Spy

 Harriet Tubman is probably the most famous African American spy of the Civil War.
-She helped to orchestrate the Combahee River Raid, in South Carolina.
-As a spy in the region, Tubman had developed intimate familiarity with the area and its inhabitants.
-She was able to guide Union Colonel James Montgomery and his men on a successful mission to destroy millions of dollars worth of Confederate supplies and rescue more than 800 slaves.
+She helped orchestrate the Combahee River Raid, in South Carolina.
+As a spy in the region, Tubman developed intimate familiarity with the area and its inhabitants.
+She guided Union Colonel James Montgomery and his men on a successful mission to destroy millions of dollars' worth of Confederate supplies and rescue more than 800 slaves.

 These examples just scratch the surface of this intriguing area of inquiry.
 To learn more about the military contributions of African Americans to the Civil War, explore our collections on the United States Colored Troops (USCT) and African Americans in America’s Wars.
 To learn more about the contributions of African American spies, watch Hari Jones’ lectures on African American Civil War Espionage.